Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Results

 Moreover, this work has investigated the optimal sizing and control results of HESSs with different total mass.
-From Figure \ref{fig:MultiPareto}, we can drawn the following basic conclusions: 1) HESSs with smaller total mass will cover fewer number of available laps, but the available cycle life of the battery are longer due to their shorter operating mileage; 2) We can achieve a pretty decent compromised solution that can enhance both objective functions with only about 40 supercapacitor banks and the optimized membership functions.
+From Figure \ref{fig:MultiPareto}, we can draw the following basic conclusions: 1) HESSs with smaller total mass will cover a fewer number of available laps, but the available cycle life of the battery is longer due to their shorter operating mileage; 2) We can achieve a pretty decent compromised solution that can enhance both objective functions with only about 40 supercapacitor banks and the optimized membership functions.

-In order to analyze the reason of the exhibited advantages of the proposed Bi-level optimal sizing and control framework, one solution from the Pareto frontier in Figure \ref{fig:Pareto} ($N_{sc}=32$) is compared with the solution with same sizing parameter but the initial devised membership functions.
+In order to analyze the reason for the exhibited advantages of the proposed Bi-level optimal sizing and control framework, one solution from the Pareto front in Figure \ref{fig:Pareto} ($N_{sc}=32$) is compared with the solution with the same sizing parameter but the initially devised membership functions.
 Figure \ref{fig:MFcomp} demonstrates the initial and optimized membership functions with the dotted lines and solid lines respectively.